-Wind power has been the fastest-growing source of renewable energy around the world in recent years, and capacity is also gradually expanding in Sweden.
-Since 2000, Swedish production has increased from 0.5 to 7.1 TWh.
-In early 2011, there were around 2,000 wind turbines in Sweden.
+Wind power has been the fastest-growing source of renewable energy around the world in recent years, and capacity is expanding in Sweden.
+Since 2000, Swedish production has increased from 0.5 to 11.5 Twh.
+Today, there are around 3,100 wind turbines in Sweden.
 However, the combination of wind power’s rising market share with its fluctuating production levels places heavy demands on the electricity supply grid, which must be strengthened and expanded.

 Non-fossil fuels are gradually becoming more popular.